GuillermoMtnz8/PkReconstructions/README.md

 '**Monopole&Likelihood_CAMB.ipynb**' is an example of a working monopole and likelihood in a notebook.

-Also in this repository we include an aplication to a J-PAS Forecast, in the folder **J-PAS_Forecast**
+Also in this repository we include an aplication to a J-PAS Forecast, in the folder **J-PAS_Forecast_Reconstructions**